‘We want Livvy’: Did young Olivia Dunne fans cross a line at Utah-LSU gymnastics meet? (2024)

 Teenage boys cheered, chanted and held poster board signs for high-profile gymnast Olivia Dunne in the Huntsman Center last Friday — even though the Louisiana State star wasn’t competing against the Utah Red Rocks, due to an injury.

 Dunne has more followers on social media than any other college athlete in the country, counting more than 9.5 million across TikTok, Instagram and Twitter.
-Her online presence is reportedly worth more than $2.5 million in name, image and likeness, or NIL, endorsem*nts.
+Her online presence is reportedly worth more than $2.5 million in name, image and likeness, or NIL, endorsements.

 After the meet, more than 50 boys waited for the 20-year-old to come out of the center’s tunnel to the team bus, with many chanting “Livvy!
 Livvy!
 Livvy!”
 As a camera moved closer, several of the boys shouted fiercely, “Give us Livvy!” and “We want Livvy!
 We want her!”